 - Application fee: $95

-Vermont will become a nursing compact state on February 1, 2022, which allows nurses to hold multi-state licenses.
+Vermont became a nursing compact state on February 1, 2022, which allows nurses to hold multi-state licenses.
 Check the NCSBN site to stay updated.

 *Fees are subject to change.